GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 It helps to create custom [scheduled query](https://cloud.google.com/bigquery/docs/scheduling-queries#console) from CAI export tables, and to write out results in to dedicated table (with overwrites).
 Define such query's output columns to comply with downstream systems' fields requirements, and time query execution after CAI export into BQ for freshness.
 See [sample queries](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery-sample-queries).

-If this part is expressed with correct variable `cai_gcs_export`, the high level diagram extends to the following:
+This is an optional part, created if `cai_gcs_export` is set to `true`.
+The high level diagram extends to the following:

 <img src="diagram_optional.png" width="640px">